 The pivotal ANDROMEDA-SHOCK study (2019) demonstrated a decreased mortality rate of eight percentage points among patients with septic shock whose treatment involved a resuscitation strategy targeting capillary refill time (CRT) normalization, compared with a strategy focused on blood lactate levels.
 Subsequently, the Surviving Sepsis Campaign added CRT monitoring as part of standard practice for treating sepsis.

-This study and the update to clinical guidance directly reinforce the value of the ProMedix FlowSense CRT detector that Matthew Hansen MD, MCR and David Sheridan MD, MCR envisioned in 2015.
+This study and the update to clinical guidance directly reinforce the value of the ProMedix PeriFRL CRT monitor that Matthew Hansen MD, MCR and David Sheridan MD, MCR envisioned in 2015.
 Drs.
-Hansen and Sheridan’s pursuit of an accurate, digital measure of capillary refill time, designed to assist in the diagnosis and treatment of diseases ranging from sepsis to dehydration, was developed in concert with Dr. Baker and Welch Allyn.
+Hansen and Sheridan’s pursuit of an accurate, digital measure of capillary refill time, designed to assist in the early recognition and treatment of diseases ranging from sepsis to dehydration, and from hemorrhage to cardiogenic shock was developed in concert with Dr. Baker and Welch Allyn.
 The team filed their first patent in 2016; their first research paper was published the following year.
-Subsequent development enabled them to refine their discovery, leading to the FlowSense CRT detector, which currently supports multiple patient studies.
+Subsequent development enabled them to refine their discovery, leading to the PeriFRL CRT detector, which currently supports multiple patient studies.

 The problem with CRT monitoring lies in the enormous variability between different provider’s measurements and even between different trials by the same clinician.

-The FlowSense CRT sensor standardizes CRT monitoring and obtains accurate, consistent results.
-Building on the ANDROMEDA-SHOCK study, ProMedix has launched a prospective, observational study in the ER to determine the ability of the device to further improve early sepsis detection and increase sepsis survival rates.
+The PeriFRL CRT technology standardizes CRT monitoring and obtains accurate, consistent results.
+Building on the prior ANDROMEDA-SHOCK study, in 2022 ProMedix launched a prospective, observational study in the ER to determine the ability of PeriFRL to further improve early sepsis detection and increase sepsis survival rates.
+The results - PeriFRL was as accurate in identifying sepsis as current blood labs.
+Only, PeriFRL's reading was captured in seconds, rather than the average of over 70 minutes for lab return.

-Patients and hospital systems will greatly benefit as our technology helps provide more reliable sepsis diagnoses.
+Patients and hospital systems will greatly benefit as our technology helps provide more reliable circulatory dysfunction monitoring for early sepsis identification.

 Sepsis represents a national healthcare crisis.
 With 30-40% of hospital mortality associated with septic shock, the World Health Assembly (WHA) and the World Health Organization (WHO) in 2017 made sepsis a global health priority and adopted a resolution that pushed for improved prevention, diagnosis, and treatment.

-In addition, sepsis is one of the most expensive diseases for a hospital system, costing $24 billion per year.
+In addition, sepsis is one of the most expensive diseases for a hospital system, costing nearly $30 billion per year.

-The Andromeda Shock Study showed that treating patients based on CRT provides better outcomes than when treating based on blood lactate levels.
-Our device will help healthcare workers identify sepsis in a timely and noninvasive manner.
-It can also aid in resuscitation by monitoring peripheral perfusion from the bedside.
+The Andromeda Shock Study showed that treating sepsis patients based on CRT provides better outcomes than when treating based on blood lactate levels.
+PeriFRL helps clinicians identify sepsis in a timely and noninvasive manner.
+PeriFRL also aids in resuscitation, by monitoring peripheral perfusion from the bedside - wherein caregivers can now rapidly, in real-time adjust levels of therapeutic intervention based on individual patient responses to those clinical measures.
+Targeted therapies are a direct pathway to better patient outcomes and survival; PeriFRL represents one of the first clinical tools in industry to deliver on that promise.

 Co-Founder Force Diagnostics